Paradeduction in Axiomatic Formal Systems: Paradeduction

 ii.
 Suppose that $A\vdash_{S}^{P}a$.
 By proposition \ref{prop1}, we have that there is $A' \subseteq A$, $S$-consistent such that $A' \vdash_{S}a$.
 By soundness, we have that $A' \models_{\mathcal{V}}a$ and, by completeness and lemma \ref{lema1} (i), $A'$ is $\mathcal{V}$-satisfiable.
 Thus, $A\models_{\mathcal{V}}^{P}a$. \end{prova}

-The lesson of the theorem above shows that if a given logic developed by a formal system and a valuation structure is sound and complete, then the paraconsistentized version of it also has these properties.
-These are good news, especially because if one is dealing with a given theory which appears to be contradictory, then there is a guarantee that the underlying logic can be paraconsistentized in order to deal with these same contradictions as there is no doubt that the resulting paraconsistentized logic also has good metalogical properties and, therefore, replacing one explosive logic by a non-explosive one is legitimate operation.
+The theorem above shows that if a given logic defined as a formal system and a valuation structure is sound and complete, then the paraconsistentized version of it also has these properties, because paradeduction corresponds to paraconsistentization.
+This is an important piece of information, especially because if one is dealing with a given theory which appears to be contradictory, then there is a guarantee that the underlying logic can be paraconsistentized in order to deal with these same contradictions as the resulting paraconsistentized logic also has desirable metalogical properties and, therefore, replacing one explosive logic by a non-explosive one is legitimate operation.
+We consider this topic in what follows.